Incorporating LLM Embeddings for Variation Across the Human Genome: Methods

 \subsection{Annotations}

-After joining the final dataset, we then derive natural language semantic-based annotations for all 8.9 billion possible human variants similar to the NCBI database \citep{schoch2020ncbi} text summaries derived from genomic studies.
-Variants are identified in VCF format, with rsIDs as applicable, under the NCBI GRCh38/UCSC hg38 build (as is FAVOR).
+After joining the final dataset, we then derive natural language text annotations for all 8.9 billion possible human variants similar to the NCBI database \citep{schoch2020ncbi} text summaries derived from genomic studies.
+Variants are identified by chromosome, position, reference, and alternate allele, with rsIDs as applicable, under the NCBI GRCh38/UCSC hg38 build (as is FAVOR).
 Then, from FAVOR, we incorporate variant effect predictor categories relative to transcripts through its GENCODE category \citep{frankish2019gencode}, where it will label the gene name of the variant that has impact and if the variant is intergenic, the nearby gene name will be reported in the annotation.
-We also incorporate categorical MetaSVM \citep{dong2015comparison} pathogenicity predictions for disruptive missense variant, and continuous Combined Annotation Dependent Depletion (CADD) Phred-scaled scores \cite{kircher2014general} for all variants, where higher values are predicted to be more functional, pathogenic or deleterious.
-Furthermore, we include CAGE (Cap Analysis of Gene Expression) \citep{fantom2014promoter} results, an experimental method that identifies promoter/enhancer activity, rDHS (representative DNase I Hypersensitive Sites) \citep{encode2012integrated} based on the ENCODE Project, and predicted enhancer based on the GeneHancer \citep{fishilevich2017genehancer} database.
+We also incorporate categorical MetaSVM \citep{dong2015comparison} pathogenicity predictions for disruptive missense variant, and continuous Combined Annotation Dependent Depletion (CADD) Phred-scaled scores \citep{kircher2014general} for all variants, where higher values are predicted to be more functional, pathogenic or deleterious.
+Furthermore, we include CAGE (Cap Analysis of Gene Expression,~\citealp{fantom2014promoter}) results, an experimental method that identifies promoter/enhancer activity, rDHS (representative DNase I Hypersensitive Sites,~\citealp{encode2012integrated}) based on the ENCODE Project, and predicted enhancer based on the GeneHancer \citep{fishilevich2017genehancer} database.
 Relevant clinical data and statistical associations are then included from ClinVar and GWAS Catalog, summarized in Table \ref{tab:database-fields}.

-Below we present a sample annotation for a particular variant in Figure \ref{fig:anno-example}, with more examples and descriptive statistics provided in the next section.
+Figure \ref{fig:anno-example} presents a sample annotation for a particular variant, with more examples and descriptive statistics provided in the next section.